Meet

 Matt

-McCabe is a seasoned and nationally-known
+is a seasoned and nationally-known Jazz piano player

-many Jazz greats including B.B.
-King, Muddy Waters,
+including B.B.
+King, Muddy Waters, Bonnie

-Bonnie Raitt, Van Morrrison, James Brown, Willie Nelson,
+Raitt, Van Morrrison, James Brown,

-blues and the boogie classics.
+and the boogie classics.

 Music